 Who was Harriet, duchess of Sutherland?

 Harriet was one of the foremost political hostesses of the early Victorian era, and pioneered the country house weekend as a vehicle for political collaboration and debate.
-She was far more interested in politics than her husband, the second duke.
+She took a greater interest in politics than her husband, the second duke.

-Her closest political friend was W. E. Gladstone, later Liberal prime minister.
+Her closest political friend was William Ewart Gladstone, who later became Liberal prime minister.
 Their bond formed through shared views and ideals such as a religious perspective on public and political affairs, an interest in literature and concern that Queen Victoria was alienating the British public in her widowhood.

 Courtier in chief